glurp/femtows/README.md

 The tiny web server ...
 230 Lines of code.

-Build to be embedded in any ruby application, test/debug/admin-debug-access/...
+Build to be embedded in any ruby application, test/debug/admin access...

 ## Install